 - choice, exploration, challenge, reflection, and intrinsic motivation

-- decision-making opportunities (quick, medium, and slow) with clear consequences
+- decision-making opportunities with clear consequences

 - collaboration and practice building teams